TDR-VOID/LoginForm_JSP/README.md

 ### Initial Project Setup and Connecting Tomcat Server with NetBeans
 <br>
-1. Download and Install NetBeans:
+1. Download and Install NetBeans.
 - Download the latest version of NetBeans from the official website.
 - Follow the installation instructions provided.

 2. Download and Install Apache Tomcat:
 - Download Apache Tomcat from the official website.
 - Extract the downloaded ZIP file to a preferred location on your system.

 3. Configure Apache Tomcat in NetBeans:
 - Open NetBeans.
 - Go to Tools > Servers.